-What is Covered:
+What is Covered

-- NoFraud covers chargebacks due to fraud or unauthorized charges, usually due to stolen account information or stolen card information.
-Please see Chargeback Reason Code list below.
+- Chargebacks due to fraud or unauthorized charges, usually as a result of stolen account or card information.
+(Please see the "Chargeback Reason Code" list below.)

-What is not Covered:
+What is not Covered

 - Chargebacks from transactions that NoFraud did not screen.